I will be presenting at the 2025 INFORMS Annual Meeting. I kindly invite you to attend my talk! (Please see the start page for more infomation)

 Outreach

-About CTC Korean School (website in Korean): Established in 2014, CTC Korean School in Ann Arbor, MI, is dedicated to promoting Korean language and cultural education among Korean-American youth.
-With a mission to cultivate love for community and heritage, the school serves dozens of K-12 students each year, nurturing their ethnic identity and developing bilingual proficiency in both Korean and English.
+About CTC Korean School (website in Korean): Established in 2014, CTC Korean School in Ann Arbor, MI, is dedicated to promoting Korean language and cultural education among Korean-American youth, with a mission to cultivate love for community and heritage.
+The school is affiliated with the National Association for Korean Schools (NAKS), Michigan Chapter.

 CTC Korean School